njmcode/nidc2021-textadv/README.md

     // array usage not recommended here for items.
     summary: 'This is a summary',

+    // An initial description for inventory items.
+    // Follows the same rules as `description`.
+    // If defined, will be printed during the LOOK command
+    // instead of the item being listed in 'You can see...',
+    // provided the item hasn't been 'moved' from its
+    // original state (i.e. picked up by the player).
+    initial: 'This is an initial description',

     // Locations will trigger this callback every time,
     // *just before* they are visited via navigation
     // or game.goTo().